What Is a Power of Attorney?

 Schedule Your Free Legal Consultation

 If you are considering appointing someone to handle your financial affairs or make health care decisions on your behalf contact The Eleff Law Group.
-Susan Eleff and her team of lawyers will provide you with competent legal counsel to help you accomplish your goals.
+Susan Eleff and her team will provide you with competent legal counsel to help you accomplish your goals.

 To discuss powers of attorney, or other estate planning needs or concerns, please call 800-765-2662 or fill out this form to schedule a free initial telephone or in-person consultation of up to 15 minutes; certain limitations may apply.